youssef1892004/adminilibrary/replit.md

 - Left side contains clean login form, right side features welcome message and full team information
 - Enhanced gradient background on right side with proper contrast and readability
 - Added complete team member details including titles and affiliations as requested
+- **Final Update**: Optimized sizing for better balance - increased elements slightly from very small to moderate size
+- Improved readability while maintaining compact design that fits in single screen view
+- Enhanced form elements from h-8 to h-9 and icons from 3px to 4-5px for better usability

 ## Previous Recent Changes (July 25, 2025)